 If you suspect that you’re experiencing any of these complications from acid reflux and GERD, it may be prudent to arrange for a medical check up as soon as possible to avoid further deterioration of your health.
-You can arrange for an online doctor’s consultation, or if you’d prefer to have the check up done in the comfort of your own home, Homage offers dedicated house call doctor services for your convenience as well.
+You can arrange for an online doctor’s consultation, or a house call doctor.

 Book, Manage and Pay For Care Seamlessly with Homage

 Homage offers a variety of home care packages that cater to your needs.
 Through our mobile app, you can now get qualified, on-demand care from professional caregivers and nurses simply with a touch of a button.